paskawonder/paper-rock-scissors/README.md

 * single-player mode against the computer AI
 * the computer side does not cheat

-### Thoughts
+### Design Thoughts
 Conventionally, players immediately and simultaneously observe each other's hands.
 However, players can be distant with a referee located halfway.
-In this case, it will take time to recognize the opponent's move and the result may be heard first.
+In this case, it will take time to recognize the opponent's move and the game outcome may be heard first.
+Players only need to synchronously make their moves.
+They can be asynchronously notified of the opponents' hand and results.
+A game can publish moves and results, and players process them up to their speed.
+The quickest learner will benefit from learning the pattern, one who checks the result every ten minutes will lag but will save on the costly thinking process.
 The same applies to computers and distributed systems.